Baharul Islam

 Islam in Beijing, China, attending the Forum for Safeguarding World Peace (June 1985).

 Baharul Islam (1 March 1918 – 5 February 1993) was an Indian politician and judge of the Supreme Court of India.
 He was elected to the Rajya Sabha, the upper house of the Parliament of India, as a member of the Indian National Congress.
 In 1972, he resigned from the Rajya Sabha to become a judge in the Gauhati High Court, where he eventually retired as Chief Justice.
 He was later recalled and appointed as a judge of the Supreme Court, where he delivered a judgment absolving the then-Chief Minister of Bihar, Jagannath Mishra, in the urban cooperative bank scandal.
 He subsequently resigned from the Supreme Court to contest elections as a Congress party candidate and was re-elected to the Rajya Sabha.
+He was the one and only Justice in the entire History of India who has been elevated to Supreme Court of India 9 months after the retirement from any of the High courts of India.

 Islam in Hungary as a Member of Parliament, September 1985.

 Early life

 He was born in the village of Udiana in Kamrup district, Assam.
 Islam attended Gurdon High School in Nalbari, followed by Cotton University in Guwahati and Aligarh Muslim University.